DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-16-apply-again.md

 ### Apply 2 naming

-The term ‘Apply 2’ isn’t helpful in creating awareness or understanding of the opportunity.
+The term ‘Apply 2’ is not helpful in creating awareness or understanding of the opportunity.
 Instead of introducing the concept of a different named step or feature, we could invite candidates to see Apply 2 as a continuation of their initial application.

 ### Encouraging the discouraged